 Tamara joined Watsi on March 12th, 2013.
-Three years ago, Tamara became the 2274th member to automatically support a new Watsi patient every month.
-Since then, 3,518 more people have become monthly donors!
-Tamara's most recent donation supported Lewis, an 11-year-old from Kenya, to fund bilateral clubfoot correction.
+Four years ago, Tamara became the 2274th member to automatically support a new Watsi patient every month.
+Since then, 3,691 more people have become monthly donors!
+Tamara's most recent donation supported Angel, a funny and jovial eight-year-old from Kenya, to fund surgery that will enable him to walk.

 Lewis is a playful and social student from Kenya.
 Lewis is the brother to Jonah, who also needs clubfoot repair, and is the 6th born in a family of 8 children.
 He aspires to be in the Special Forces as a Military Officer in future.
 The family hails from Iteria village in Meru County.
 His single mother used to be farmer but she currently stays at home.
 She recently underwent an amputation on her leg after suffering from diabetes.
 Lewis has clubfoot of both of his feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Lewis traveled to visit our medical partner's care center, AIC Cure International Hospital.
 There, surgeons will perform clubfoot repair surgery on March 16th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,224 to fund Lewis's clubfoot repair.
 After treatment, he will be able to walk well and no longer be in pain.
 “We request your support.
 I cannot be able to raise the estimated bill.
 Please help,” Lewis’s mother pleaded with us.